The Phantasmal Poison Frog (Epipedobates tricolor) is an endangered amphibian in the Dendrobatidae family of Poison Dart Frogs.

 It is a tadpole for about 10 weeks before undergoing metamorphosis to change into an adult frog.
 The tadpole has gills to breathe under water.
 It does not have legs but it has a tail.

 The tadpole grows legs and lungs, and loses its tail.
 It developes lungs to breathe air.
-The tadpole takes about 49 days to change into adult toads.

 The adult Phantasmal Poison Frog has smooth, dark-red to red-brown skin with three yellow-white side stripes from its head to its tail.
 It has white spots on its hind (back) legs.
 It has large dark eyes.
 It has webbed feet with one digit (toe) longer than the others.